kasrababaei/swift-notes/concurrency.md

     await anotherFunction() // have to look at the definition of anotherFunction
     // back on the main actor
 }

+// Represents a non-isolated function
+() -> Void

+// Represents a function that's isolated to that global actor
+@MainActor () -> Int

+// Represents a function that's isolated to that parameter (isolated MyActor) - > Int

+actor WorldModelObject {
+  var position: Point3D

+  func linearMove(to finalPosition: Point3D, over time: Duration) {
+    let originalPosition = self.position
+    let motion = finalPosition - originalPosition

+    // A closure can be isolated to one of its captures. gradually(over: time) { [isolated self] progressProportion in self.position = originalPosition + progressProportion * motion }
+  }
+}
 ```

 Whenever you see an `await` keyword, **isolation** could change.
 That’s because with other concurrency systems, runtime context is important.
 Definitions are all that matter in Swift.